 “If you are silent about your pain, they’ll kill you and say you enjoyed It.” – Zora Neale Hurston

 My research and interests include Gullah Geechee women, both enslaved and free.
 Womanist theory--ways in which Africana women throughout time and space have loved and shown up for themselves.
+Epigenetics/Generational Trauma.
 Sexual freedom.
 Resistance.
 Black joy.
-Afrofuturism, Visionary and Speculative Fiction and our power to imagine and manifest new and better worlds.
+Queerness.
+Visionary and Speculative Fiction and our power to imagine and manifest new and better worlds.

 My passion is healing.
 Holistic liberation means freedom of the mind, body and soul.
 It means no one is free until all of us our free.

 And for these reasons, I write.
 This is why I speak.
 This why I teach.
 This is why I sing.
 This is why I dance.
+This is a dream.
+This is why I conjure.
 This is why I love fiercely.
 I know there is freedom in the truth.
-The truth that feels ugly and fatale.
+The truth that feels ugly and fatal.
 The truth that is bigger than ourselves.
 The truth that We Are.